thayton/apify-billboard-hot-100/README.md

 ### Running

-After setting the years to scrape and the proxy configuration in INPUT.json, you can run the actor locally by running the following command:
+After setting the years to scrape and the proxy configuration in INPUT.json, you can run the actor locally using the [Apify CLI](https://docs.apify.com/cli) by running the following command:

     $ apify run -p